 This argument is supposed to show that children could not have learned the concept 'psychic continuity' from experience or from instruction.
-Given that Chomsky derives his data from a fairytale, it is not surprising that his grandchildren could not have learned from experience with the actual world that donkeys who turn into rocks and back into donkeys retain their psychic continuity.
-It is dubious how an allegedly innate concept can account for "knowledge" that is specific to cultures who share the donkey fairytale.
-Even more dubious is how anyone can conclude based on such a "case study" that for "other cultures ... the basic properties [of concepts] are just identical" (p.
+Developmental psychologists study the conditions under which children impute intentionality to objects.
+But Chomsky does not cite any such work.
+Instead, he derives his data from a fairytale.
+It is of course not surprising that his grandchildren could not have learned from experience with the actual world that donkeys turning into rocks and back into donkeys retain their psychic continuity.
+But this hardly establishes that they must have an innate concept of the nature suggested.
+Further, Chomsky claims based on the same "case study" that for "other cultures ... the basic properties [of concepts] are just identical" (p.
 27, original emphasis).
 Throwing in the additional example of 'river', Chomsky claims that all infants in all cultures recognize continuity of objects that change their appearance: "... these things are there.
 They show up in every language; whether they are there independently of language, we have no way of knowing.
-We don't have any way of studying them" (Ibid.).
-Without providing any evidence Chomsky claims that every human being shares the identity concept and that we cannot study these matters.
-Given that Chomsky provides exclusively arguments of this quality to support his own view it is even truly astounding that he calls the views of others 'crazy'.
+We don't have any way of studying them" (Ibid., emphasis added).
+Without providing any evidence he claims that every human being shares the 'continuity of identity' concept and that we cannot study these matters.
+Chomsky provides exclusively arguments of the donkey-tale quality to support his own view; yet, he calls the views of others 'crazy'.
+Chomsky advocates superior ethical standards, writing that we need "consciousness raising: get people to recognize that there's nothing natural about domestic abuse, for example" (pp.

-Chomsky advocates superior ethical standards, writing that we need "consciousness raising: get people to recognize that there's nothing natural about domestic abuse, for example" (pp. 119-20).
-There is also nothing natural about distorting the view of one's opponent to achieve an advantage in academic debates or about providing poorly supported arguments.
-The failure of Chomsky's writings to conform to serious standards of scientific and academic practice is in striking contrast to his pious preaching about consciousness raising.
+119-20).
+There is also nothing natural about distorting the view of one's opponent to achieve an advantage in academic debates, about providing poorly supported arguments, and about creating the impression of having conducted a massive amount of research without providing any citation of specific results from this research.
+The failure of Chomsky's writings to conform to serious standards of scientific and academic practice contrasts strikingly with his preaching about ethical standards and consciousness raising.